 - eGift Cards

-Unlike other systems, Hyperwallet also offers cash pickup.
+Unlike Hyperwallet competitors, this system also offers cash pickup.

 Pros of Hyperwallet

 - The system is adaptable to a variety of different business cases.